joinmarket-webui/jamdocs/docs/interface/04-sweep.md

-# Jam
+# Sweep

-Use the 'Jam' tab to schedule multiple collaborative transactions.
+Use the 'Sweep' tab to schedule multiple collaborative transactions.

 ![](../assets/interface/jam.png#only-dark)

 ![](../assets/interface/jam-light.png#only-light)

-Once 'Jam' is active, you will see a green indicator light which means that the scheduler service is running.
+Once 'Sweep' is active, you will see a green indicator light which means that the scheduler service is running.

 ![](../assets/interface/jam-running.png#only-dark)